lkuper/CSE290Q-2019-09/lecture-notes/2019-09-30-the-science-of-brute-force.md

 mathfont: Helvetica
 ---

+# Lecture notes for: "The science of brute force"

+Lindsey Kuper

+September 30, 2019

-# Lecture notes for: Marijn J. H. Heule and Oliver Kullmann, "The science of brute force" (CACM 2017)
+These are lecture notes to accompany Marijn J. H. Heule and Oliver Kullmann, "The science of brute force" (CACM 2017).
+See <http://composition.al/CSE290Q-2019-09/readings.html> for the full collection of notes.

 ## Agenda